everetthowe/hyperelliptic/README.md

 # hyperelliptic

-This directory contains two [Magma](http://magma.maths.usyd.edu.au/magma/) program files that can be used to enumerate hyperelliptic curves of genus 2 or 3 over finite fields of odd characteristic.
+This directory contains three [Magma](http://magma.maths.usyd.edu.au/magma/) program files that can be used to enumerate hyperelliptic curves of genus 2, 3, or 4 over finite fields of odd characteristic.
 The algorithms used are based on the ones described in the papers [&ldquo;Enumerating hyperelliptic curves over finite fields in quasilinear time&rdquo;](https://doi.org/10.1007/s40993-024-00594-7) and [&ldquo;Enumerating places of **P**<sup>1</sup> up to automorpshisms of **P**<sup>1</sup> in quasilinear time&rdquo;](https://doi.org/10.48550/arXiv.2407.05534), by Everett W. Howe.

-The two program files are
+The three program files are

     Hyperelliptic2.magma
     Hyperelliptic3.magma
+    Hyperelliptic4.magma

 Each file has extensive comments, which the user should consult.
 Briefly: If you run Magma and load Hyperelliptic2.magma, you can enter